-Launch the Intel(R) Optane Memory application from the Start menu and make sure the Intel® OptaneTM Memory has been enabled.
-(The SATA controller mode is changed to Intel RST Premium With Intel Optane System Acceleration from AHCI mode.
+Launch the Intel® OptaneTM Memory application from the Start menu and make sure the Intel® OptaneTM Memory has been enabled.
+(The SATA controller mode is changed to "Intel RST Premium With Intel Optane System Acceleration" from AHCI mode.
 DO NOT change your SATA controller mode back to AHCI.
-Doing so will prevent Intel® OptaneTM memory from functioning properly.
+Doing so will cause the OptaneTM memory unable to function properly.)